What is a Jockey in Horse Racing?

 Additionally, the job comes with significant risks.
 Falls and injuries are common, and jockeys must constantly balance the thrill of competition with the dangers of riding at high speeds in tightly packed fields.

-Famous Jockeys in History
+Famous jockeys in history

 Over the years, certain jockeys have become legends in the world of horse racing, including: